Navigated to Ozempic® (semaglutide) for Weight Loss: How it Works | Calibrate

 Ozempic® (semaglutide) is a medication that has been approved by the US Food and Drug Administration (FDA) for the treatment of type 2 diabetes.
 However, clinical trials have shown that it can also be effective for weight loss in people with or without diabetes.

-Like all medications, Ozempic® can cause side effects, and it is important to talk to your doctor about whether it is a safe and appropriate option for you based on your individual health status, medical history, and any medications you are taking.
+Like all medications, Ozempic® can cause side effects, and it is important to talk to your clinician about whether it is a safe and appropriate option for you based on your individual health status, medical history, and any medications you are taking.

 Learn more about Ozempic® side effects and contraindications below.

 Clinical trials of Ozempic® have shown that it is most effective when used in conjunction with a healthy, balanced diet and exercise.
 Of course, these requirements are easier in theory than they are in reality.
+If you’ve been eating the same foods and adhering to the same routine for years, switching things up can feel overwhelming.

+Without professional support and guidance, many efforts to lose weight will fail.
 Maybe you’ve heard the (demoralizing) statistic that, on average, 95% of lost weight is regained after five years.

 Most dieters go it alone—and struggle to keep the weight off.
 With Calibrate, you can fall back on a support system comprised of medical professionals, an accountability coach, and a community of fellow members to keep you engaged and motivated as you work towards better metabolic health.